mariadb-corporation/MaxScale/Documentation/Filters/BinlogFilter.md

 The filter uses two parameters, `match` and `exclude`, to decide which events are replicated.
 If a binlog event does not match or is excluded, the event is replaced with an empty data event.
-The empty event is always 35 bytes which translates to a space reduction for most events.
+The empty event is always 35 bytes which translates to a space reduction in most cases.

-The filter works with both row based and statement based replication.
+The filter works with both row based and statement based replication but we recommend using row based replication with the binlogfilter.
+This guarantees that there are no ambiguities in the event filtering.

 ## Configuration

 Both the `match` and `exclude` parameters are optional.
 If neither of them is defined, the filter does nothing and all events are replicated.

-The two parameters are matched against the database and table name concatenaed with a period.
+The two parameters are matched against the database and table name concatenated with a period.
 For example, the string the patterns are matched against for the database `test` and table `t1` is `test.t1`.